Guide to Server Management

 4. Can tools that come bundled with virtualization hypervisors do the job?

-The consensus is that the management tools that come bundled with VMware or Xen hypervisors won’t cut it in a large virtualization deployment.
+The consensus is that the management tools that come bundled with VMware or Xen hypervisors won’t cut it in a large virtualisation deployment.

 While the software provided with, say, VMware’s hypervisor enables management of the hypervisor and that environment, industry watchers say the capabilities don’t go much beyond availability to cover performance or other vendors’ products.